 IPv4 (Internet Protocol version 4) operates at the Internet layer in the TCP stack (or layer 3 in the OSI model).
 It has two major responsibilities:

-IP addresses are 'logical' addresses - they aren't permanently connected to any specific device and they can be allocated on a network by an administrator to create any network topology, or layout, that they see fit.
+IP addresses are 'logical' addresses - they aren't permanently connected to any specific device and they can be allocated on a network by an administrator to create any network topology that they see fit.

 IP addressing is used to identify source and destination hosts which could be on the same LAN or could be on different networks in different parts of the world.
 IP routing makes it possible to get from the source to the destination by forwarding packets from hop to hop, regardless of the physical infrastructure in between – potentially the packet will have to travel across many different connected networks to reach its destination.